Edward Luttwak: Early life

-Luttwak was born into a Jewish family in Arad, Romania, and raised in Sicily and in England.
+Luttwak was born into a Jewish family in Arad, in Romania that fled Soviet occupation after World War II.
+He was thereafter raised in Italy and England.

 Career

-After attending a boarding school in Berkshire, where he joined the British Army cadet corps, Luttwak moved to London at the age of 16 and went to a grammar school (which in England is an academically selective school for students aged from 11 to 18).
+After attending a boarding school in Berkshire, where he joined the British Army cadet corps, Luttwak moved to London at the age of 16 and went to a grammar school.
 He then studied analytical economics at the London School of Economics.
 In 1968, when he was 26 and working in London as a consultant for the oil industry, he published the book Coup d'État: A Practical Handbook, a pastiche of a military manual.
 The book explains in detail how to overthrow the government of a state, looking in particular at coups d'état on the African continent and in the Middle East.
 The spy fiction author John le Carré praised the book and compared Luttwak to Machiavelli.
 Luttwak graduated from the London School of Economics in 1969.

 Luttwak was a war volunteer in Israel in 1967 and later worked for the Israel Defense Forces.
 In 1972 he moved to the United States for graduate studies at Johns Hopkins School of Advanced International Studies (SAIS).
 He graduated with a PhD in International Relations in 1975.
 The title of his dissertation was Force and Diplomacy in Roman Strategies of Imperial Security.
-Earlier, during a two-month visit to Washington, D.C. in 1969, Luttwak and Richard Perle, his former roommate in London, joined a thinktank, the Committee to Maintain a Prudent Defence Policy, assembled by Dean Acheson and Paul Nitze to lobby Congress for anti-ballistic missile systems.
+Earlier, during a two-month visit to Washington, D.C. in 1969, Luttwak and Richard Perle, his former roommate in London, joined a think tank, the Committee to Maintain a Prudent Defence Policy, assembled by Dean Acheson and Paul Nitze to lobby Congress for anti-ballistic missile systems.

 In late 1974 and into 1975 a series of articles was published by neoconservative intellectuals discussing whether the US military should seize the oilfields in Saudi Arabia.
-In March 1975, Harper's Magazine published an article that Luttwak had written under the pseudonym "Miles Ignotus" with the title "Seizing Arab Oil".
+In March 1975, Harper's Magazine published an article that Luttwak had written under the pseudonym "Miles Ignotus" with the title "Seizing Arab Oil."
 Luttwak had previously published the gist of his argument on how to break Arab power under the title "Obsolescent Elites", using his real name, in The Times Literary Supplement.
 He suggested that U.S. Marines, assisted by the 82nd Airborne Division, should storm the eastern beaches of Saudi Arabia.
 The article and the author attracted considerable attention, but there is no evidence that the Ford administration ever considered such an intervention.
-James Akins, then U.S. Ambassador to Saudi Arabia, publicly denounced the "invasion scenario" as a product of "sick minds".
-In 2004 Luttwak told the Wall Street Journal that he had written the article "after discussion with several like-minded consultants and officials in the Pentagon".
+James Akins, then U.S. Ambassador to Saudi Arabia, publicly denounced the "invasion scenario" as a product of "sick minds."
+In 2004 Luttwak told the Wall Street Journal that he had written the article "after discussion with several like-minded consultants and officials in the Pentagon."